antaenc/sz-docker-compose-simple/README.md

 ## Running

-Anytime localhost is referenced below it is assumed all actions are on the same machine.
+When localhost is referenced below it is assumed all actions are on the same machine.
 If you deploy the assets on one machine and use a browser to access them, change localhost to the hostname of the machine running the assets.

 Run commands from within the yaml directory.